nishanthdass/RAG-fact-checker/README.md

 ```

 ## Frontend Setup:
-Follow these steps to set up the frontend of the **Political Fact Checker** project.
+Follow these steps to set up the frontend of the **RAG Fact Checker** project.
 Make sure you have cloned the directory.

 ### 8. Navigate to the Frontend Directory
 ```bash